 According to a survey of more than 70,000 developers conducted by technical skills assessment provider HackerRank, access to professional growth and learning is the most desired quality these workers look for in an employer, followed by a good work-life balance and then competitive compensation.
-According to HackerRank, programmers are mostly “voracious” learners who understand that the fast-pace of change in the technology field requires that they maintain a steady diet of learning and upskilling to remain marketable and in demand in the labor market.
+According to HackerRank, programmers are mostly “voracious” learners who understand that the fast pace of change in the technology field requires that they maintain a steady diet of learning and upskilling to remain marketable and in demand in the labour market.

 With compensation ranked third, this is decidedly distinct from most workers in other fields.
 The global Randstad Employer Brand Research shows that among 185,000 working-age adults surveyed in 33 markets across all sectors, good compensation is perennially the most important quality they desire in an employer.

 HackerRank in its '2020 Developer Skills Report' also found that the most important form of professional development is the opportunity to learn new technical skills, followed by the ability to take on more responsibility; develop soft skills, and obtain professional certifications.

 Clearly, effectively attracting software developers will require clear communication about the potential to advance once a candidate decides to join an organisation.
 Employers will also have to stress their ability to provide a good work-life balance, but competing on compensation alone will probably not be a sustainable attraction strategy.

 Articulating a compelling EVP is essential to building a strong employer brand that resonates with candidates, but activating the brand and reaching the target audience is also critical.
 This requires advocacy from a number of constituents, including current and former employees, suppliers and customers, and even silver medalists and other passed-over applicants.
 This is why creating a superior candidate experience is also critically important to winning developers.